gc-victor/query/docs/src/docs/server/run-server-on-fly.md

 ## Fly configuration

-If this is your first time using Fly, you can follow the [Hands-on with Fly.io](https://fly.io/hands-on/) guide to install the CLI, sign up, and sign in.
+If this is your first time using Fly, you can follow the [Quick Start](https://fly.io/docs/getting-started/launch/) guide to install the CLI, sign up, and sign in.

 Once you have the Fly CLI installed, you have to rename the `fly.toml.dist` to `fly.toml` and update it with your app name and the primary region running the following command: